-This course is designed for students participating in the Fitness Management and Athletic Training programs.
+This course is designed for students participating in the Fitness Management program.
 The major goal is to help each student apply the principles of measurement and evaluation to the fitness job market.
 Students will be introduced to the "how" and "why" of evaluation.
 In addition, the class will provide a wide assortment of tests, administrative instructions, and norms regarding physical education and fitness testing.
-Finally, practical computer applications will be covered to show the support they can be provided regarding tests and measurements.
-This course will emphasize techniques for constructing, evaluating and administering tests in the psychomotor domain; the analysis and interpretation of test data.
+Finally, practical computer applications will be covered to show the support they can provide regarding tests and measurements.